irs1318dev/irs1318dev.github.io/RobotProgrammingGuide/GeneralRobotDesign/Encoders.md

 # Encoders

-Encoders are used to measure the amount that an axle has rotated.
+Encoders are used to measure how much an axle has rotated.
 There are different types of encoders (optical, magnetic).
-We typically use a quadrature encoder, which can detect the amount of rotation and the direction in which the axle has rotated.
-Each encoder has a rating for how many "pulses" or ticks it receives in a complete rotation of the axle.
-Using some simple math based on the sizes of the wheels (and gears), you can calculate how far something has travelled.
-In WPILib, you would typically use an Encoder object, which returns the number of ticks/pulses, the distance (based on the distance per pulse), or the velocity (if you trust the timer on the robot).
-In some scenarios, such as when using a TalonSRX, TalonFX, or SparkMAX motor controller, the encoder plugs into the motor controller and is instead used as a part of controlling the motor.
-In other scenarios, such as some absolute encoders, the sensor is actually an Analog sensor.
-For such encoders, WPILib would use an AnalogInput, which returns a double (rational number) value between 0V (0 degrees) and 5V (360 degrees).
+We typically use a quadrature encoder, which can detect both the amount and direction of rotation.

+Each encoder has a rating for how many “pulses” or ticks it produces in a complete rotation of the axle.
+Using simple math based on wheel (and gear) sizes, you can calculate how far something has traveled.

+In WPILib, you typically use an Encoder object, which can return the number of ticks/pulses, the distance (based on distance per pulse), or the velocity.
+In some scenarios—such as when using a TalonSRX, TalonFX, or SPARK MAX motor controller—the encoder plugs into the motor controller and is used as part of controlling the motor.

+In other scenarios (for example, some absolute encoders), the sensor is actually analog.
+For such encoders, WPILib uses an AnalogInput, which returns a double value (rational number) between 0 V (0 degrees) and 5 V (360 degrees).